sixpackwarriors/sixpackwarriors.github.io/source/_posts/2017-04-25-my-favorite-meal-at-the-end-of-the-day.markdown

 Today I want quickly share with you what *my* favorite meal looks like as the day comes to an end.

-**This meal is really easy to make, takes less than 10 minutes of actual work, and burns your fat like crazy.**
+**This meal is really easy to make, takes less than 5 minutes of actual work, and burns your fat like crazy.**

 So here's what you'll need:

-- 3 oz. salmon filet
+- 3 oz. salmon filet (thawed)
 - 1 red bell pepper
 - A bunch of asparagus
-- Some olive oil

 Here's what the main ingredients look like: